FXMisc/UndoFX/README.md

 `undoAvailable` and `redoAvailable` properties indicate whether there is a change to be undone or redone, respectively.

 `preventMerge()` explicitly prevents the next (upcoming) change from being merged with the latest one.

+`mark()` sets a mark at the current position in the change history.
+This is meant to be used when the document is saved.

+`getCurrentPosition()` returns a handle to the current position in the change history.
+This handle can be used to mark this position later, even if it is not the current position anymore.

+`atMarkedPosition` property indicates whether the mark is set on the current position in the change history.
+This can be used to tell whether there are any unsaved changes.

 `close()` stops observing change events and should be called when the UndoManager is not used anymore to prevent leaks.